update Updated 15 April 2026

 A new handbook to be published in March 2027

-INBO is beginning work on a new handbook on the integration of the water mix into integrated management planning at the basin level, alongside the new handbook on integrated management of sediment transport at basin level.
+INBO is beginning work on a new handbook on the Diversification of the water resources mix and water demand management at basin level, alongside the new handbook on integrated management of sediment transport at basin level.
 These two manuals follow the one on the transfer of waste and plastics into aquatic environments, released in 2024 during the World Water Forum.

 Objectives, Context, and Targets